 Is it possible to buy a wolf or wolfdog?

 Wolf Haven International is opposed to the breeding, selling, owning, trafficking and promoting of wolves and/or wolfdogs as pets.
 Read More.

 While Wolf Haven’s mission is to provide sanctuary for captive, displaced wolves, there have been certain circumstances in which Wolf Haven has taken in wolfdogs for companions to some of our current residents.
 We work closely with reputable wolfdog rescue organizations and refer most of the wolfdogs that we are contacted about directly to these organizations.
 Wolf Haven also currently offers sanctuary to two coyotes.

 Do you ever introduce a wolf with another animal that has lost his/her mate?

 Most canids are very gregarious animals, in the wild or in captivity.
-We try insure that all their needs are met, this includes companionship for each animal.
-Introducing an animal to another that has lost his/her mate is handled strictly on a case by case basis.
+We try ensure that all their needs are met; this includes companionship for each animal.
+Introducing an animal to another who has lost his/her mate is handled strictly on a case by case basis.
 There are many variables to think about before introducing new animals.
-Some considerations are age, temperament, health, activity level, enclosure and size/layout.
+Some considerations are age, temperament, health, activity level and enclosure size/layout.